 Trans fats (also known as trans fatty acids) are formed when hydrogen atoms are added to liquid oils (in a process called "partial hydrogenation") to form more solid fats like shortening and hard margarine.

-Trans Fats in Food
+Trans fats in Food

 Partially hydrogenated vegetable oils work better in certain food applications (e.g., frying, baking, cooking) because they are more solid than oils.
 Thus, they give foods the desirable tastes, textures and keeping qualities people want and expect.
-They are often used in making vegetable shortening, margarines, baked goods, candies, fried foods and other processed foods.
+They have often been used in making vegetable shortening, margarines, baked goods, candies, fried foods and other processed foods.
 A small amount of trans fat also occurs naturally in foods such as beef, veal, lamb, and foods containing milk fat, such as butter, whole milk, cream, cheese and ice cream.

-Trans Fats and Health
+Trans fats and Health

 Before 1990 very little was know about trans fats' impact on health.
 In the 1990s research suggested that unlike other fats, trans fats raise LDL ("bad") cholesterol levels and lower HDL ("good") cholesterol levels.
 High LDL cholesterol levels in combination with low HDL cholesterol levels increases the risk of heart disease.
 In June 2015 the FDA determined Partially Hydrogenated Oils (PHO’s and a source of trans fats) are no longer generally recognized as safe and are required to be removed from food processing by June of 2018.

-Kraft Foods Initiatives
+The Kraft Heinz Company Initiatives

 Trans fats on the label